Robust Failure Diagnosis of Microservice System through Multimodal Data: Background

 \subsection{Preliminaries}

 \textbf{Representation learning.} Representation learning has been widely used in natural language processing tasks, usually in the form of word embedding.
-Popular techniques of representation learning includes static representation like word2vec~\cite{mikolov2013word2vec}, GloVe~\cite{pennington2014glove}, fastText~\cite{bojanowski2017fasttext}, and dynamic representation like ELMo~\cite{Matthew2018elmo}, BERT~\cite{devlin2018bert}, GPT~\cite{brown2020language}.
+Popular techniques of representation learning include static representation like word2vec~\cite{mikolov2013word2vec}, GloVe~\cite{pennington2014glove}, fastText~\cite{bojanowski2017fasttext}, and dynamic representation like ELMo~\cite{Matthew2018elmo}, BERT~\cite{devlin2018bert}, GPT~\cite{brown2020language}.
 With the similarities between logs and natural languages, representation learning can be applied to extract log features~\cite{meng2019loganomaly}.
 We employ fastText to learn a unified representation of events from multimodal data.
 Compared to word2vec and GloVe, fastText can utilize more information~\cite{bojanowski2017fasttext}.
+We employ fastText to learn a unified representation of the multimodal data.

+In essence, fastText is a neural network model that processes words as input and takes the output from the hidden layer (a vector of real numbers) as its representation.
+It can be trained in both supervised and unsupervised modes, but the supervised mode generally yields more accurate results due to its incorporation of label information.
+In the supervised training mode, the neural network is optimized by predicting the class of the document.
+Once the training is completed, fastText can be used to provide vectorized representations (\ie embeddings) for any given input.

-\textbf{Graph Neural Network.} GNN can effectively model data from non-euclidean space, thereby being popular among fields with graph structures, \eg social networks, biology, and recommendation systems.
-Popular GNN architecture includes Graph Convolution Network (GCN)~\cite{kipf2016gcn}, GraphSAGE~\cite{hamilton2017GraphSAGE}, and Graph Attention Network (GAT)~\cite{zhou2022hybrid}, \etc. GNNs apply graph convolutions, allowing nodes to utilize their information and learn from their neighbors through message passing.
+\textbf{Graph neural network.} GNN can effectively model data from non-euclidean space, thereby being popular among fields with graph structures, \eg social networks, biology, and recommendation systems.
+Popular GNN architecture includes Graph Convolution Network (GCN)~\cite{kipf2016gcn}, GraphSAGE~\cite{hamilton2017GraphSAGE}, Graph Attention Network (GAT)~\cite{zhou2022hybrid}, \etc. GNNs apply graph convolutions, allowing nodes to utilize their information and learn from their neighbors through message passing.
 There are numerous components in microservice systems that interconnect with each other.
 Thus graph structure is suitable to model microservice systems, and we employ GNN to learn the propagation patterns of historical failure cases.